 Monograms.
-U+1D300 Monogram for Earth is an extension of the traditional Yijing monogram symbols, U+268A Monogram for Yang and U+268B Monogram for Yin.
-Because yang is typically associated with heaven (Chinese tian) and yin is typically associated with earth (Chinese di), the character U+1D300 has an unfortunate name.
+U+1D300 MONOGRAM FOR EARTH is an extension of the traditional Yijing monogram symbols, U+268A MONOGRAM FOR YANG and U+268B MONOGRAM FOR YIN.
+Because yang is typically associated with heaven (Chinese tian) and yin is typically associated with heaven (Chinese tian) and yin is typically associated with earth (Chinese di), the character U+1D300 has an unfortunate name.
 Tai Xuan Jing studies typically associate it with human (Chinese ren), as midway between heaven and earth.